LucasVerdam/lucasverdam/README.md

 Thank You for viewing my GitHub Profile, hope you enjoy it!

-Wanna talk with me?
+Wanna contact me?
 Don't hesitate to send me a message on the channels below 👇

 <h2 align="center">You can also find me there:</h2>
 <p align="center">